learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 3. Reusing the component is possible

-   While we focused on implementing our own set of stores, some people prefer to use Redux, Rx, mobx or some other library for managing state and implementing unidirectional data flow.
+   While we focused on implementing our own set of stores, some people prefer to use Redux, Rx, MobX or some other library for managing state and implementing unidirectional data flow.

    By storing state in an external store, we implicitly couple the component to